MARCH 2026 · 11 MIN READ

 Patch management

 Keep all systems current, especially internet-facing infrastructure.
 VPN appliances, firewalls, email servers, and web applications must be patched promptly when security updates are released.
-The majority of ransomware incidents exploit known vulnerabilities for which patches already exist.
+Per the Sophos figures above, exploited vulnerabilities are the most commonly identified root cause of ransomware attacks; prompt patching of internet-facing systems closes that route.

 Priority targets: VPN concentrators (Fortinet, Pulse Secure, Citrix), Microsoft Exchange, web application frameworks, and any internet-facing management interface.